 Before we start please make sure Remote Control is enabled on your Kasa APP.

 - Open the Kasa App and signed into your account.
-If you don’t have an account yet, please register one refer to FAQ-948.
+If you don’t have an account yet, please register for one.
+You can refer to FAQ-948 for help.

 Connect Kasa device to Amazon Alexa

 - Tap “Smart Home Skills”.

 - Tap “ENABLE SKILLS”

 - Enter “Kasa” in the search bar, tap “TP-LINK Kasa”.